gomtl/golangmontreal.org/content/present.md

 ---

 Know anything worth sharing ?
-By all means, let us know !

 The community will thank you for the wisdom, and your career for the opportunities this will bring to you.